Recommended Hardware for Revit

 Whether a high frequency or high core count CPU is better depends on how well a program is designed to take advantage of multiple CPU cores (often referred to as multi-threading).

 If you want to improve your rendering times, however, we suggest using a CPU with a higher number of cores.
-The Autodesk Raytracer (ART) rendering engine (which is the only included rendering engine in Revit 2017) can benefit greatly from using a CPU with more cores like those found in our "Rendering Optimized" workstation.
-If you need even higher performance, you may consider our dedicated CPU rendering recommended systems, although the Autodesk Raytracer engine can only utilize up to 16 physical cores.
+The Autodesk Raytracer (ART) rendering engine included in Revit can benefit greatly from using a CPU with more cores like those found in our "Rendering Optimized" workstation.
+If you need even higher performance, or if you prefer to use a GPU-based rendering engine instead, check out our other rendering recommended systems.

 Video Card (GPU)